alexandrehdev/glitchtitle/README.md

-This is a View of a Glith Title
+This is a View of a Glitch Title